 - The driver could fall off a vehicle and get run over.

-- If the driver backs up the vehicle without actually checking if there is anyone in their path, they might hit someone who is standing or kneeling directly behind the car.
+- If the driver backs up the vehicle without actually checking if there is anyone in their path, they might hit someone standing or kneeling directly behind the car.

-- Rearview Cameras -Cameras fitted at the back of a vehicle or mobile equipment can help the driver see if there is anyone in their way while backing up.
-Employers can choose to buy vehicles with built-in rearview cameras or retrofit existing cars with cameras.
+- Rearview Cameras -Cameras fitted at the back of a vehicle or mobile equipment can help the driver see anyone in their way while backing up.
+Employers can choose to buy cars with built-in rearview cameras or retrofit existing vehicles with cameras.

-- Electromagnetic Proximity Detection Systems - These are tag based systems that typically consist of an electromagnetic field generator and a field detector.
-They are very effective in detecting the presence of an object or person in a vehicle’s path and alerting the driver of the same.
+- Electromagnetic Proximity Detection Systems - These are tag-based systems typically consist of an electromagnetic field generator and a field detector.
+They are very effective in detecting the presence of an object or person in a vehicle's path and alerting the driver of the same.

-- Internal Traffic Control Plan (ITCP) - Project managers can devise an ITCP to make sure all the vehicles, mobile equipment, and workers move in a coordinated manner.
-Such a plan can reduce the risk of vehicles and workers crossing paths and colliding with each other.
+- Internal Traffic Control Plan (ITCP) - Project managers can devise an ITCP to ensure all the vehicles, mobile equipment, and workers move in a coordinated manner.
+Such a plan can reduce the risk of cars and workers crossing paths and colliding with each other.

-In addition to installing proximity detection systems, it is also necessary to provide workers with blind spot training to minimize the risk of backover accidents.
-Workers should be made aware of the blind spots of various vehicles and get a clear idea as to what the drivers can and cannot see from their seat.
-It is one of the most effective ways to prevent backover incidents in the workplace.Sacramento Car Accident Lawyers
+In addition to installing proximity detection systems, it is also necessary to provide workers with blind-spot training to minimize the risk of backover accidents.
+Workers should be made aware of the blind spots of various vehicles and get a clear idea as to what the drivers can and cannot see from their seats.
+It is one of the most effective ways to prevent backover incidents in the workplace.Sacramento Car Accident Lawyer

-I'm Ed Smith, a car accident lawyer in Sacramento.
 Back over accidents can result in severe and even fatal injuries.
-If you or a loved one has been injured in an accident, call me at (916) 921-6400 or (800) 404-5400 for free, friendly advice.
+If you or a loved one has been injured in an accident, call our injury attorneys at 916.921.6400 or (800) 404-5400 for free, friendly advice.

 :br cha [cs 705]